fibo/algebra/README.md

 Suppose for example the set of strings with the concatenation operator, it could be extended to a group and maybe to a field and build "matrices of strings".

+# Testing

+Install mocha, which is in dev dependencies list.

+    npm install

+Please use the nyan cat for testing.

+    node_modules/.bin/mocha --recursive --reporter nyan